dmcke5/DIY_VR/README.md

 #### Electronics

-Only four connections are needed between the Arduino and the IMU, VCC, GND, SCL and SDA.
+Only four connections are needed between the Arduino and the IMU; VCC, GND, SCL and SDA.
 If you decide not to use the PCB, you can just wire them manually as follows:
 ```
  Arduino |  IMU
 ----------------